Dec 01, 2025 Chinenye Ozowara

 Visualization and prioritization tools

-• Power-interest grid (and other stakeholder mapping techniques): Visual tools like the Salience Model or Influence/Impact Matrix can provide different lenses for identifying and classifying stakeholders.
+• Power-interest grid (and other stakeholder mapping techniques): Visual tools such as the Salience Model or the Influence/Impact Matrix can offer different lenses for identifying and classifying stakeholders.

 • RACI matrix (Responsible, Accountable, Consulted, Informed): Useful for clarifying roles and responsibilities for project tasks and stakeholder involvement.